How to become an overnight coffee expert

-Want to learn more about coffee, but don’t know where to start?
+Want to learn more about coffee, but don't know where to start?
 Get expert advice from olive’s expert, Celeste Wong.
 Read below for coffee tips including how to store your coffee, how to confidently order at a coffee shop and how to make barista-style coffee at home.
 After, make sure you get the best coffee beans to grind at home.
-You can also check out Celeste’s guides for how to make pour-over coffee, how to use a French press, how to use a moka pot and how to use an Aeropress.
+You can also check out Celeste's guides for how to make pour-over coffee, how to use a French press, how to use a moka pot and how to use an Aeropress.
+For perfecting your lattes, check out our guide on how to do latte art.

 How to store coffee at home